JoelJacobStephen/joeljacobstephen/README.md

 Currently in love with Web Development, especially coding in VueJs.
 Love to code and play the piano.

 ## 🛠 Skills
-HTML, CSS, Javascript, VueJS, C, C++, Java, Python.
+HTML, CSS, Javascript, VueJS, C, C++, C#, Java, Python.

 Music Composer and Skilled ABRSM Grade 8 Pianist.